dmarkrollins/pairity/README.md

 ## What is Pairity

 Pairity is an pair management tool.
-Unlike other tools we've used to manage pair rotations, Pairity extends the concept of team-based pairing to include cross-team pair management and active pair-matching where sought after roles are matched with user role profiles and tech stacks are matched to technologies user indicate they have competence or would like to gain competence in.
+Unlike other tools we've used to manage pair rotations, Pairity extends the concept of team-based pairing to include cross-team pair management and active pair-matching where sought after roles are matched with user role profiles and tech stacks are matched to technologies users indicate they have competence or would like to gain competence in.

 ## Core Features

+- Pair Matching within same team
+- Role matching across teams
+- Tech stack matching across teams
+- Team management and inter/intra team pairing metrics

 ## How can you help